 Features of an effective independent reading library program

-If you want to establish an independent reading library program, there are research-backed characteristics that will help make it effective.
+If you want to establish an independent reading library program, there are research-backed characteristics that will make it effective.
 Here are seven of those traits, discussed in depth in this white paper:

 1. An extensive collection of appealing books